FAQs – Estate Planning

 An estate plan is about much more than saving taxes.
 An estate plan is a plan to put your affairs in order and provide a coherent set of instructions to be carried out in the event of your incapacity or upon your death, and should address the following issues: (1) how your assets are to be managed and distributed during your lifetime and upon your death, (2) how your minor children are to be cared for if you should die or become incapacitated, (3) how you are to be cared for and who should act on your behalf if you ever become incapacitated, and (4) how to address end-of-life decisions, such as whether to be kept alive on life support, disposition of your remains (burial vs. cremation), and organ donation.
 Even if you don’t have a substantial estate, there are steps you can take today to make life easier for you and your family in the future.

-As for estate taxes, under current law (applicable through 2025), the “exemption amount” is $11,200,000 ($22,400,000 for a married couple), adjusted for inflation.
+As for estate taxes, under current law (applicable through 2025), for 2019, the “exemption amount” is $11,400,000 ($22,800,000 for a married couple), adjusted for inflation.
 This is the amount that you can give, at life or at death, not including gifts to a spouse or charity, without paying estate tax.
 You can give unlimited amounts to your spouse (with some restrictions for a non-citizen spouse, and some restrictions where the gift to the spouse is through a trust) without the imposition of estate tax.
+The exemption amount is scheduled to revert back to $5,600,000 in 2026 (increased for inflation from 2017) under current law.

 What is a “Living Trust”?